Mogo (NASDAQ:MOGO) Upgraded at Canaccord Genuity

-Canaccord Genuity upgraded shares of Mogo (NASDAQ:MOGO) from a hold rating to a speculative buy rating in a report issued on Friday morning, Analyst Price Targets reports.
+Canaccord Genuity upgraded shares of Mogo (NASDAQ:MOGO) from a hold rating to a speculative buy rating in a research report report published on Thursday morning, Analyst Price Targets reports.
+The brokerage currently has $12.00 price objective on the stock, down from their previous price objective of $14.00.

-MOGO has been the subject of several other reports.
-Eight Capital reiterated a buy rating and set a $5.00 price objective on shares of Mogo in a research report on Friday, February 5th.
-Zacks Investment Research cut shares of Mogo from a buy rating to a hold rating in a research report on Tuesday, March 30th.
-Finally, HC Wainwright increased their target price on shares of Mogo from $4.00 to $16.00 and gave the stock a buy rating in a research note on Monday, March 8th.
-Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus target price of $8.39.
+Several other brokerages have also recently weighed in on MOGO.
+Eight Capital reissued a buy rating and issued a $5.00 price target on shares of Mogo in a research note on Friday, February 5th.
+Zacks Investment Research cut Mogo from a buy rating to a hold rating in a research note on Tuesday, March 30th.
+Finally, HC Wainwright increased their price target on Mogo from $4.00 to $16.00 and gave the company a buy rating in a research note on Monday, March 8th.
+Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Mogo presently has an average rating of Buy and an average target price of $8.11.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Raymond James Financial Services Advisors Inc. bought a new position in shares of Mogo in the fourth quarter valued at $41,000.
-O Shaughnessy Asset Management LLC bought a new position in shares of Mogo in the first quarter valued at $139,000.
-MYDA Advisors LLC bought a new position in shares of Mogo in the first quarter valued at $204,000.
-ARS Investment Partners LLC bought a new position in shares of Mogo in the first quarter valued at $226,000.
-Finally, Prelude Capital Management LLC bought a new position in shares of Mogo in the fourth quarter valued at $106,000.
-7.16% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the stock.
+Raymond James Financial Services Advisors Inc. bought a new stake in shares of Mogo during the 4th quarter valued at about $41,000.
+Prelude Capital Management LLC bought a new position in Mogo in the fourth quarter worth approximately $106,000.
+O Shaughnessy Asset Management LLC bought a new position in Mogo in the first quarter worth approximately $139,000.
+Diametric Capital LP bought a new position in Mogo in the fourth quarter worth approximately $171,000.
+Finally, Cubist Systematic Strategies LLC bought a new position in Mogo in the first quarter worth approximately $187,000.
+Institutional investors own 9.49% of the company’s stock.

 Mogo Company Profile